From the desk of Melanie Whetzel, M.A., CBIS, Principal Consultant, Team Lead

 Workspace setup is important to success.
 Encourage employees to set up their workspaces to support their working style.
 Establishing separate office and home environments can be helpful.
 Employees need to make sure that the office items stay in the office and household items don’t migrate there.
 Do the work in the office, not in front of the TV for instance.
 Employees may be able to keep their desks and work areas neater in the office than they do at home.
 Messiness can cause distractions and lower focus and concentration.
 Less clutter usually means more productivity.

-For executive functioning limitations such as memory, organization, and concentration, see the JAN publication: Executive Functioning Deficits.
+For executive functioning limitations such as memory, organization, and concentration, see JAN's Accommodation Solutions: Executive Functioning Deficits.

 There are many ways to support employees as they work from home during the pandemic or for a more long-term accommodation solution.
 We recommend employers keep an open mind in considering their employees’ needs and look at an assortment of accommodations.
 A temporary or trial accommodation of telework can show just how effective it can be before long-term plans are made.
 And remember, employees who are teleworking may still need accommodations to successfully do their jobs.
 Communication is the key.